ethan-dowler/ethan-dowler.github.io/_posts/break-of-dawne/2023-04-05-break-of-dawne:-book-announcement.md

 - entertains high fantasy yet feels very human
 - juxtaposes the consequences of sin with the peace of forgiveness
 - evokes emotion and feeling
+- makes you want to change for the better

 ---